opengeospatial/NamingAuthority/incubation/geolexica-tc211/README.md

 ## Geolexica concept list parser

-download the concepts list from https://isotc211.geolexica.org/concepts/ to a file named `geolexica.html`
+To harvest the concepts, download the concepts list from https://isotc211.geolexica.org/concepts/ to a file named `geolexica.html`

 then run the python script `process.py`